cbortoluzzi/SIB-summer_school/data/README.md

+## Data

-The wgs_runs_biodiversity_summer_school.csv file contains information about all species to be analysed during the Biodiversity Summer School.
+The =wgs_runs_biodiversity_summer_school.csv= file contains information about all species to be analysed during the Biodiversity Summer School.

 These species are:
 1. Anodonta anatina